Computational Approaches for Grocery Home Delivery Services: Mathematical Approaches

-Finally, in \mbox{\textbf{Step 4}}, we try to further increase the free time through \onemove/\oneswap operations within \NeighborhoodOne until either the insertion of order $\tilde{a}^{w_{\ell}}$ is possible or a local optimum (of the free time objective) is reached and hence, we are not able to insert $\tilde{a}^{w_{\ell}}$ within time slot $w_{\ell}$.
+\item Finally, in \mbox{\textbf{Step 4}} we try to further increase the free time through local search operations within \NeighborhoodOne.
+The free time is increased until either the insertion of customer $j$ is possible or a local optimum (of the free time objective) is reached and hence, we are not able to insert $j$ within time slot $u$. \end{compactitem}